ccjmne/blog/content/posts/moreutils-vipe-infe.md

 1. let the user select a quote from some collection,
 2. prepare an e-mail sharing that quote to some unsuspecting recipient,
 3. let the user customise that e-mail,
-4. send the email to the unsuspecting recipient.
+4. send the e-mail to the unsuspecting recipient.

 Let's start off with steps 1 and 2: